 While online sports betting is the most convenient way to wager, visiting a retail sportsbook has its own unique appeal.
 It’s hard to beat the excitement of placing a wager in-person and catching the action on the sportsbook floor, especially during major events such as March Madness or the Super Bowl.

-If you want to enjoy the brick-and-mortar wagering experience, Connecticut’s two tribal casinos will soon offer sports betting.
-We’ll provide status updates as they become available.
+If you want to enjoy the brick-and-mortar wagering experience, Connecticut’s two tribal casinos offer sports betting as of September 30!

 Find the full name, address, and hours of operation of Connecticut’s tribal casinos below.

 |Foxwoods Resort Casino||350 Trolley Line Blvd, Ledyard, CT 06338||Open 24/7|